-Linux is an operating system or a kernel created by Linus Torvalds with other contributors.
+Linux is an operating system, or a kernel created by Linus Torvalds with other contributors.
 It was first released on September 17, 1991.
-The main advantage of Linux is that it is distributed under an open-source license means programmers can use the Linux Kernel to design their own custom operating systems.
-Most of Linux code is written in C Programming Language.
+The main advantage of Linux is that it is distributed under an open-source license, which means programmers can use the Linux Kernel to design their own custom operating systems.
+Most Linux code is written in C Programming Language.

-Introduction to Linux System Administration: Linux is a major strength in computing technology.
-Most of the webserver, mobile phones, personal computers, supercomputers, and cloud-servers are powered by Linux.
-The job of a Linux systems administrator is to manage the operations of a computer system like maintain, enhance, create user account/report, taking backups using Linux tools and command-line interface tools.
+Linux is a major strength in computing technology.
+Most web servers, mobile phones, personal computers, supercomputers, and cloud servers are powered by Linux.
+The job of a Linux systems administrator is to manage the operations of a computer system like maintaining, enhancing, creating user accounts/reports, and taking backups using Linux tools and command-line interface tools.
 Most computing devices are powered by Linux because of its high stability, high security, and open-source environment.
 There are some of the things that a Linux system administrator should know and understand:

-Duties of a Linux Administrator: System Administration has become a solid criterion for an organization and institute that requires a solid IT foundation.
-Hence, the need for efficient Linux administrators is the requirement of the time.
+Linux System Administration has become a solid criterion for an organization and institute that requires a solid IT foundation.
+Hence, the need for efficient Linux administrators is a requirement of the time.
 The job profile might change from each organization as there may be added responsibilities and duties to the role.
-Below are some duties of a Linux Administrator:
+Below are some duties of a Linux System Administrator:

 - Maintain all internet requests inclusive to DNS, RADIUS, Apache, MySQL, PHP.